VinitaKumawat/VinitaKumawat/README.md

 ##  👋 Hi Vinita Kumawat

 # SDET | QA Engineer | Automation Testing Specialist
-I am a results-driven Software Development Engineer in Test (SDET) with expertise in automation and manual testing.
-I specialize in designing robust testing frameworks, ensuring software quality, and collaborating with cross-functional teams to deliver seamless user experiences.
-My passion for continuous learning and innovation drives me to explore cutting-edge tools and technologies in the testing domain.
+I am a passionate and results-driven Software Development Engineer in Test (SDET) with hands-on expertise in both automation and manual testing.
+I specialize in designing scalable and robust testing frameworks, ensuring software quality, and working closely with cross-functional teams to deliver exceptional user experiences.
+My commitment to continuous learning and innovation drives me to explore the latest tools and technologies in the testing domain.

 ## 🛠️ Technical Skills